Elinor Florence, Author

 Eventually, though, through the many disconnected snippets, I started to feel more and more connected to a man I barely had the chance to know.
 Notes in his medical records from a doctor allude to a “big, husky, good-looking young man with a happy-go-lucky outlook on life.”

 When I opened his aged copy of the Lord Strathcona’s Horse Regimental Manual, I found delicate dried purple pansy flowers pressed between its pages.
-On one page, alongside a beautiful pansy, I found a hand-drawn check-mark next to the description of a skirmish in which his squadron killed five German soldiers and took another prisoner.
+On one page, alongside a beautiful pansy, I found a checkmark next to the description of a skirmish in which his squadron killed five German soldiers and took another prisoner.

 I imagined his fingers carefully placing the pansies between the pages, and also pulling the trigger on a German soldier.
-Such juxtaposition between beauty and war was a humbling reminder to me as I carried out my research, and humanized the more technical points I pored over.
+Such juxtaposition between beauty and war was a humbling reminder as I carried out my research, and humanized the more technical points I pored over.

 Here is a photo of my young grandfather, eager to serve his country.